rodneyshupe/Cookbook/Recipes/Entrees/Misc/NasiGoreng.rst

 Directions
 ----------

-1. Mix together all ingredients needed for the sauce.
-Mix until everything is well combined.
+1. Mix together all the sauce ingredients until well combined.
-2. In a cast iron skillet or non-stick pan, heat up a tablespoon or so of neutral tasting oil over medium high heat.
-Once pan is heated, add in onion and saute until translucent, about 3-4 minutes.
+2. In a cast iron skillet or non-stick pan, heat a tablespoon or so of neutral tasting oil over medium high heat.
+Once the pan is hot, add the onion and saute until translucent, about 3-4 minutes.
-3. Next, stir in garlic and cook for another minute or so until fragrant.
+3. Stir in the garlic and cook until fragrant, about another minute.
-4. Season meat with salt and pepper and add to onions.
-Cook until meat is browned on all sides.
+4. Season the meat with salt and pepper, add to the onions, and cook until browned on all sides.
-5. Add in carrot cubes (or cabbage) and cook for another 3-4 minutes, or until they have softened slightly.
+5. Add the carrot cubes (or cabbage) and cook until softened slightly, about 3-4 minutes.
-6. Now, add in cooked rice along with sauce.
-Saute for 3-4 minutes, or until rice is warmed
+6. Add the cooked rice along with the sauce and saute until the rice is warmed, about 3-4 minutes.
-7. Remove from heat and stir in chopped green onion.
-Add some salt to taste, if needed.
+7. Remove from heat and stir in the chopped green onion.
+Add salt to taste, if needed.

 Variations
 ----------